en0c-45/pixel4te/README.md

 - [x] mint a new NFT in the pixel4te Collection
 - [x] list and sell your nft en pixel4te Marketplace
 - [x] set your NFT royalties and earn profit on every transfer
+- [ ] accept the main ERC20 tokens
+- [ ] support for ethereum, bnb, chains.

 ### project features
 - [x] own Infura IPFS gateway